Jaymon/Popbak/README.md

 # Popbak

-Popbak is a Python script that will back up an email account (any email account that supports POP access) into a local folder.
+Popbak is a Python script that will back up an email account (any email account that supports IMAP access) into a local folder.

 I wrote this because I like having an archival copy of my email, I don't want an mbox backup or anything like that, I want an easy way to read the email and see the attachments.